SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

     ```
     > Note: The side effect annotation refreshes the purchase order data right after executing the action.

+5. In case you want to support an option to clear the connection to the created purchase order, enhance the service model of service *PoetrySlamService* with the action `clearPurchaseOrderData`.
+    ```javascript
+      // SAP Business One purchase order: action to clear the purchase order data
+      @(
+        Common.SideEffects             : {TargetEntities: [
+          '_poetryslam',
+          '_poetryslam/toB1PurchaseOrder'
+        ]},
+        cds.odata.bindingparameter.name: '_poetryslam'
+      )
+      action clearPurchaseOrderData();
+    ```

 ### Enhance the Authentication Model to Cover Remote Purchase Orders

 1. To extend the authorization annotation of the SAP Cloud Application Programming Model service model by restrictions referring to the remote services, open the file [*/srv/poetryslam/poetrySlamServiceAuthorizations.cds*](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamServiceAuthorizations.cds) with the authorization annotations.